NapoleonWils0n/pilfer/README.md

 # Pilfer

-Python command line tool to record videos from within Kodi or on the command line.
+Python command line tool to record audio and video from within Kodi or on the command line.
 And use mpv as external player with Kodi
 Works on Linux, Windows, Mac, Freebsd